Frostburg State University: History

 The institution's original mission was to train teachers for public school systems statewide.
-In 1935, the school was renamed "State Teachers' College at Frostburg" (also called Frostburg State Teachers College) and began offering a four-year degree program leading to a Bachelor of Science in elementary education, after expanding the curriculum from two to three years in 1931 and 1934, respectively.
-Lillian Cleveland Compton served as the first female president of the college from 1945 to 1954.
-Compton replaced the 21-year President John L. Dunkle.
+In 1935, the school was renamed "State Teachers' College at Frostburg" (or Frostburg State Teachers College) and began offering a four-year degree program leading to a Bachelor of Science in elementary education, after expanding the curriculum from two to three years in 1931 and 1934, respectively.
+Lillian Cleveland Compton served as president of the college from 1945 to 1954, succeeding John L. Dunkle, who served for 21 years.
 Her mission as president was essentially to prepare the college for its planned closing.
 Enrollment stood at a mere 62 students in 1945.
 With outdated facilities and inadequate funding, the college was accredited only by the State Department of Education.
-As early as 1943, there had arisen in the General Assembly a movement to close the institution, which eventually culminated in the Marbury Report.
+As early as 1943, a movement had arisen in the General Assembly to close the institution, which culminated in the Marbury Report.

 The end of World War II brought a drastic change in the college's environment.
-In 1946, enrollment increased to 274 students, many being admitted under the new G.I.
+In 1946, enrollment increased to 274 students, many admitted under the G.I.
 Bill.
-Though the movement to close the college persisted, it seemed misguided to those on the scene and was roundly opposed by both private citizens and civic groups in Frostburg and Western Maryland.
-With the strong support of State Superintendent of Schools Thomas Granville Pullen Jr. and Governor William Preston Lane Jr., the General Assembly was petitioned to keep the School open and the Marbury Commission's recommendations died without ever being acted upon.
+The movement to close the college persisted but seemed misguided to those on the scene and was roundly opposed by both private citizens and civic groups in Frostburg and Western Maryland.
+With the strong support of State Superintendent of Schools Thomas G. Pullen and Governor William Preston Lane Jr., the General Assembly was petitioned to keep the School open and the Marbury Commission's recommendations died without being enacted.
 In 1947, the American Council on Education suggested that Frostburg State Teachers College be closed.
-The report states:
+Its report stated:

 Your Commission does feel obligated to recommend the prompt discontinuance of the State Teachers College at Frostburg.
 We are convinced that the cost of operating this unit is not justified by the very small number of its graduates who are entering the school system of the state as teachers.
 In reaching this conclusion, we have been strongly influenced by the report of our survey staff as to the present condition of the physical facilities at Frostburg.
 It is apparent that the state faces a heavy capital expenditure if operations at that location are to be continued.
 Frankly, such an outlay seems to us to be an indefensible waste of public money ...
 The facilities in Towson are adequate to care for all the students at Frostburg who are now studying to become teachers.